somewebmedia/hc-offcanvas-nav/README.md

 | **close.level** | Triggers each time after any level is closed. |
 | **toggle** | Triggers each time nav is triggered to be opened or closed. |

-All events return Event object as first argument, and the plugin Settings object as second argument.<br>
+All events return Event object as first argument, and the plugin Settings object as second argument.

 - `open.level` and `close.level` return the newly opened level and index under the `Event.data` property.
 - `toggle` event returns the action under the `Event.data` property.

 Open and close events are triggered after the nav animation is over, whie toggle event gets triggered imediatelly.

 Examples: